 - Retain your password for opening your notices even if you have saved them to another storage location.
 Your password should remain secure.
-If you have forgotten your password, you can request that it be sent to you here.
+If you have forgotten your password, contact us via the EBN support toll free number.

 - You must create your password within two (2) weeks of being notified you have been approved.
 If you do not create a password within the time frame alloted, you will automatically be switched to receive Email Link.
 Once you have been switched to Email Link, if you wish to receive an email with a PDF attachment you will be required to sign and submit a new agreement.

 Your email system must be able to provide a confirmation that the notices were

 successfully delivered to your mailbox.